 Operational bottlenecks disguised as strategy gaps.
 A $16M manufacturing company believed it needed a market expansion strategy because domestic revenue was flat.
 Five rounds of root cause questioning revealed the real issue: their fulfillment cycle was 22 days, while competitors delivered in 12.
 Customers were not choosing competitors for strategic reasons.
 They were choosing competitors because they shipped faster.
 The fix was process engineering, not market repositioning.
 Cost of the misdiagnosis: $45K on a strategy engagement that produced a market entry plan they never needed.

 Sales pipeline problems disguised as market positioning issues.
-“We are not winning enough deals” sounds like a positioning problem.
+“Organizations are not winning enough deals”.
+Sounds like a positioning problem.
 Sometimes it is.
-But in 60% of the cases I have seen, the pipeline problem is mechanical: poor lead qualification criteria, no structured follow-up cadence, or a pricing model that creates friction at the proposal stage.
-A $10M B2B services firm spent $30K on brand repositioning when the real issue was that their sales team had no disqualification criteria and was spending 40% of their time on prospects who would never buy.
+But in 60% of the cases leaders have seen, the pipeline problem is mechanical: poor lead qualification criteria, no structured follow-up cadence.
+Or a pricing model that creates friction at the proposal stage.
+A $10M B2B services firm spent $30K on brand repositioning when the real issue was that their sales team had no disqualification criteria.
+And was spending 40% of their time on prospects who would never buy.
 The fix was a BANT framework and a revised pipeline stage definition.
 Total cost: two weeks of sales ops work.

 Strategy Consultant vs. Execution Partner vs. Coach

-The diagnostic question is not “Do I need help?”
+The diagnostic question is not “Do I need help?”.
 Most mid-market CEOs know they need help.
 The question is which type of help matches the problem structure.
 Use a Balanced Scorecard lens to classify the gap.
+This is wheremanagement consulting engagementbecomes essential for translating strategy into measurable operational improvement.

 If your financial metrics are declining while your internal and customer metrics are strong, you have a strategy problem.
 The direction is wrong.
 Revenue is flat despite good execution because the company is executing in the wrong market, with the wrong positioning, or on the wrong product.
 Hire a strategy consultant.
 Typical engagement: $25K-$50K, 6-8 weeks, deliverable is a repositioned go-to-market plan or a prioritized growth roadmap your team can execute in 90 days.